Research into Employee Engagement and Satisfaction

 Using normative data also takes the edge off of excellent organizations, so for instance one organization may score high in some and low in other factors; the net result is that they score x.
 This is then the benchmark that the research organization/ provider uses.

-The important driver
+The important driver in Employee Engagement and Satisfaction

 The key driver in measuring employee engagement and satisfaction is not necessarily a particular set of factors, but that fact that the same factors are measured repeatedly over time, and interpreted in conjunction with the current and future required culture in the organization, along with business performance measures.